Ariefpri1122/nkp-airgap/docs/01e-enable-nke.md

-To enable Nutanix Kubernetes Engine (NKE), we have serveral options such as
+To enable Nutanix Kubernetes Engine (NKE), we have serveral options:

 - Online installation
 - Offline installation